TraceFL: Interpretability-Driven Debugging in Federated Learning via Neuron Provenance: Related Work

-{\textit{\textbf{\textbf{Provenance Approaches in ML.}}} Provenance refers to the information on the flow of data across operations.
-Provenance has been extensively studied for both ML and dataflow programs~\cite{10.14778/2095686.2095693,10.14778/3402755.3402768,akoush2013hadoopprov,10.1145/2523616.2523619,interlandi2015titian}.
+{\textit{\textbf{\textbf{Provenance Approaches in ML.}}} Provenance has been extensively studied for both ML and dataflow programs~\cite{10.14778/2095686.2095693,10.14778/3402755.3402768,akoush2013hadoopprov,10.1145/2523616.2523619,interlandi2015titian}.
 They address various issues such as reproducibility~\cite{DBLP:journals/corr/abs-2006-07484, souza2019provenance, samuel2021machine, xin2021production, rupprecht2020improving}, provide debugging and testing granularities~\cite{interlandi2015titian}, explainability~\cite{akoush2013hadoopprov}, and mitigating data poisoning attacks~\cite{stokes2021preventing, 8473440, baracaldo2017mitigating}.
 In the context of machine learning, provenance tracks the history of datasets, models, and experiments.
 This information is used to select the interpretability of neural network predictions and reproducibility.
 Provenance-based approaches are important to create ML systems that generate reproducible results \cite{DBLP:journals/corr/abs-2006-07484, souza2019provenance, samuel2021machine, xin2021production, rupprecht2020improving}.
 For instance, Ursprung~\cite{rupprecht2020improving} captures provenance and lineage by integrating with the execution environment and records information from both system and application sources of an ML pipeline.
-Ursprung doesn't require changes to the code and only adds a small overhead of up to 4\%.
-Xin et al.~\cite{xin2021production} analyzes the provenance graphs of 3000 ML pipelines at Google to study the challenges and complexity of ML production pipelines.
-By leveraging provenance logs, unnecessary computations that do not influence model deployment can be eliminated and eventually reduce the wasted computation cost by 50\%.
+Ursprung does not require changes to the code and only adds a small overhead of up to 4\%.

-Provenance-based systems have also been proposed to defend against data poisoning attacks in ML~\cite{stokes2021preventing, 8473440, baracaldo2017mitigating}.
-For instance, Stokes et al.~proposes VAMP~\cite{stokes2021preventing} that utilizes provenance and cryptographic hashing to prevent data, software, and model poising attacks against the dataset, ML software, and the trained model.
-Similar provenance approaches are also proposed to combat deep fake images and videos~\cite{ContentA79:online,ProjectO25:online, england2021amp}.